xamarin/mac-samples/WhereIsMyMac/README.md

 ---
 name: Xamarin.Mac - WhereIsMyMac
-description: 'Shows the use of the CoreLocation API.
-For a full description of the program and the original article point your browser here: [WhereIsMyMac]'
+description: 'Shows the use of the CoreLocation API on macOS'
 page_type: sample
 languages:
 - csharp